 On this page

 National Youth Strategy 2015-2020

-Ireland’s first-ever youth strategy, the National Youth Strategy 2015-2020, was launched in 2015 by the Minister for Children and Youth Affairs.
+Ireland’s first-ever youth strategy, the National Youth Strategy 2015-2020, was launched in 2015 by the Minister for Children, Education, Disability, Integration and Youth.
 It aims to enable all young people to realise their maximum potential, by respecting their rights and hearing their voices, while protecting and supporting them as they transition from childhood to adulthood.
 The Youth Strategy identifies more than 50 priority actions over the 2015–2017 period.
 Its health-related commitments include:

 - Developing a National Obesity Policy and Action Plan which will focus on prevention, treatment, and research, and will include consultation to ensure that young people’s views are heard.

 - Involving young people in the development and management of drug and alcohol-free venues and programmes for young people (e.g. youth cafés, alcohol-free music and dance venues, and sports venues), with an emphasis on those most at risk.

 - Children and young people will be consulted by services seeking to respond to parental substance misuse or substance misuse in families as targeted by the ‘Hidden Harm’ initiative.

 The Strategy’s implementation is the shared responsibility of Government, State agencies and other stakeholders who are involved in developing policy and providing services.
 This implementation is led by the Department of Children, Equality, Disability, Integration and Youth.
 Progress on implementation of the National Youth Strategy is included in the annual report for Better Outcomes, Brighter Futures: The National Policy Framework for Children and Young People, 2014-2020.